AusterweilLab/jarjar/docs/install.md

 ## Configuring Slack

-For this to work in the first place, you need to [set up a slack webhook for your team](https://api.slack.com/incoming-webhooks).
+For this to work in the first place, you need to [set up a slack webhook for your team](https://my.slack.com/apps/A0F7XDUAZ-incoming-webhooks).

 While you're doing that, you can also specify a custom name and custom icon.
 We named our webhook robot `jar-jar`, and we used [this icon](http://i.imgur.com/hTHrg6i.png), so messages look like this:

 ![](http://i.imgur.com/g9RG16j.png)

+### A note about old vs new-style webhooks

+These days slack suggests users configure webhooks through an app, but you can still set up an [old-style webhook](https://my.slack.com/apps/A0F7XDUAZ-incoming-webhooks).
+Jarjar was written to use the old style-hooks, but both kinds will work - _with one caveat_.

+Under the new webhook setup, individual webhooks send messages to a single channel, so Jarjar's `channel='@me'` functionality will not work.
+Jarjar expects to use an old-style hook so it requires a channel to be specified even if you are using a new-style hook (sorry about that!).